vujic02/vujic02/README.md

 ### 🔭 Current Projects:

 - Nutrition App - This app will provide users food nutrition info.
 This app is my first typescript project.
+- Signal clone - This app is a clone of Signal a instant messaging service app.

 ### 🌱 I’m currently learning: